top of page

 Capital Fellows work closely together to know the Lord, explore his calling in their lives and serve others.
 Each year, the fellows start as a group of strangers and finish as a group of close friends.
 Through retreats, weekly fellows gathering called Capital Commons, classes and shared projects, the fellows grow into a tight-knit community.

-Paid internships in the Washington D.C. area are an integral part of the Capital Fellows program.
-The internships not only give the fellows an opportunity to launch their professional careers.
+Paid jobs in the Washington D.C. area are an integral part of the Capital Fellows program.
+The internships not only give Capital Fellows an opportunity to launch their professional careers.
 They also provide the opportunity to apply what they are learning about faith and work, vocation, service and leadership in a real work setting.
-The internships are also an outstanding opportunity for fellows to start building professional networks and relationships in the nation’s capital.
+The work placements are also an outstanding opportunity for fellows to start building professional networks and relationships in the nation’s capital.

 Capitol Hill